decretist/Dissertation/Chapter3/chapter3.md

 whether the person named in the necrology was either the bishop of Chiusi, or the author of the *Decretum*.
 He notes that the necrology refers to "Gratian of Chiusi, bishop", not to "Gratian, bishop of Chiusi."

-His second reservation concerning the identification of the Gratian mentioned in the Siena necrology as "the" Gratian is closely related to his reservation about Grebner's identification of the Gratian mentioned in the record of the 1143 Venice court
+Pennington's second reservation concerning the identification of the Gratian mentioned in the Siena necrology as "the" Gratian is closely related to his reservation about Grebner's identification of the Gratian mentioned in the record of the 1143 Venice court